ashwinrachhavt/code-review-agent/README.md

 - ✅ FastAPI skeleton with `/explain` endpoint
 - ✅ React frontend with CopilotKit chat UI
-- ✅ Groq LLM integration (free API)
+- ✅ LangGraph-ready backend structure with OpenAI models

 **What you implement:**